Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Method

 \subsection{Feed-forward 3D Reconstruction Backbone}

 We use VGGT~\cite{wang2025vggt} as the backbone of our model.
 It is a large multi-view transformer that performs 3D reconstruction from unposed image collections in a single forward pass.
 Each image is first encoded into $14\times14$ patches through DINOv2~\cite{oquab2024dinov2}.
 Then, 24 transformer blocks alternate between global and frame-only attention.
-Output tokens $t_{i}$ are decoded into depth maps $D_{i}$ and camera parameters, including extrinsics $[R_{i}|T_{i}]$ and intrinsics $K_{i}$.
-Instead of using the point map head, we recover 3D points by combining the predicted depth and camera parameters.
+Output tokens $t_{i}$ are decoded into depth maps $D_{i}$ and extrinsics $[R_{i}|T_{i}]$ and intrinsics $K_{i}$ camera parameters.
+Instead of using the point map head, we compute 3D positions by combining the predicted depth and camera parameters.
 This model is trained to predict geometry but has no rendering ability.
 Similar to AnySplat~\cite{jiang2025anysplat}, we fine-tune it to predict 3D Gaussians.
 In contrast, we do not use a separate depth head for rendering.
-In our method, geometric outputs from VGGT are used explicitly in a differentiable way to transform the positions of primitives from 2D image coordinates to the 3D scene, providing the ability to fine-tune the model by rendering images.
-Fine-tuning allows the model to encode multi-view information useful for our task in the output tokens and also to improve the geometry of the model.
+We fine-tune the backbone with 2 purposes: encode multi-view information useful for our task in the latent features and improve the geometry of the model from photometric supervision.
 Although we observe the 3D geometry provided by VGGT to be fairly accurate, predicted depth for background pixels is often inaccurately close, producing floating artifacts.
 Our method mitigates this issue by fine-tuning and generates 3D models with significantly cleaner geometry.